-The Debtor believes the treatment proposed in the Plan is fair and equitable to its creditors and represents a greater recovery-on a claimant-by-claimant basis-based on contributions from the Debtor itself when compared with prior, similar bankruptcy cases.6 At Confirmation the Debtor will seek to put on evidence demonstrating same and the Committee will oppose the Debtor's arguments.
+The Debtor believes the treatment proposed in the Plan is fair and equitable to its creditors and represents a greater recovery-on a claimant-by-claimant basis-based on contributions from the Debtor itself when compared with prior, similar bankruptcy cases.5 At Confirmation the Debtor will seek to present unassailable evidence demonstrating this.
+At Confirmation the Committee will vigorously oppose the Debtor's arguments because, among other things, the recovery of creditors in one case is entirely irrelevant to whether the recovery of creditors in another case is fair and equitable.